 - The Tonight Show

-Here are a few statistics on video’s ability to drive traffic:
+Here are a few salient stats on video’s ability to drive website traffic:

 Marketers who use video receive 41% more web traffic from search than non-users.